 Quote/Paraphrase: “In its 2017 report on the future of work, the International Labour Organization anticipated a global labor landscape characterized by threats and opportunities: Less stable forms of work, higher rates of informality, more indirect employers, growing inequality, an increase in jobs requiring greater interpersonal skills and creativity, in contrast to the disappearance of jobs that are easier to automate; “fissured” workplaces due to the outsourcing of numerous services, often redirected to developing countries; greater complexity in ensuring the protection of workers on a global scale, etc. The ILO also stressed the importance of the subjective experience of work for today’s workers and its role in the fulfillment of individuals as a means of social integration and a source of psychological stability, freedom, and autonomy.

 Some of what the ILO anticipates is already here in our society.
 The “financialization” of the economy that led to the 2008 crisis has been followed by the technological transformations introduced by the so-called fourth industrial revolution, along with supervening circumstances such as the global health emergency caused by Covid-19.
-These events have not only introduced new variants into the labor context, but modify the configuration and the very subjective experience of work.
+These events have introduced new variants into the labor context and modified the configuration and subjective experience of work.
 Related discourse over the last two decades is marked with concern about the precariousness of employment, the loss of jobs supposedly brought about by automation, and work- family balance.
-This has recently been supplemented by an unexpected and alarming increase in the number of people who, in the context of the pandemic, have decided to leave their jobs.
+This has recently been supplemented by an unexpected and alarming increase in the number of people who have decided to leave their jobs in the context of the pandemic.
 This latter phenomenon is known as “the great resignation” and raises the question of how work is perceived.
-In any case, the precariousness and instability of jobs, as well as the disconnection between supply and demand in the labor market, are the order of the day.” pp.758
+In any case, the precariousness and instability of jobs and the disconnection between supply and demand in the labor market are the order of the day.” pp.758

 Essential Element: This comment is associated with the essential element, principles of hermeneutics